Avaq/node-server-skeleton/README.md

 For more information on configuration see [the wiki][2].

+## Documentation

+The Skeleton to this application has [a wiki][16] which is gradually growing and might some day be a userful resource to look at for documentation.

 ## Tasks

 * `npm run test`: Cleans, lints, unit tests and integration tests.